-On the Siza House we trained and then we designed the Elite Club House.
+On the Siza House we trained and then we designed the Chia Ching House.

 More complex in size and functions, this new project had to become part of an overall plan, but which would retain its own identity and image.

 But the Golf Course was already there and though some adjustments to its layout were possible, the construction of the building had to be planned with the Golf Course in continuous use, all the while ensuring harmony, comfort and safety for everyone.

 As a result of its multiple functions and their interconnections and hierarchies, the internal layout of the building was complex.